 Elaine Schallock has been an ardent follower and student of personality theory since she was first introduced to the Myers-Briggs taxonomy over 20 years ago.
-A true Jungian, she began conducting independent research and writing about typology in 2010, shortly before beginning her collaboration with A.J. and Personality Junkie®.
-August 2022 marked the publication of her long-awaited first book, Beyond Rare: The INFJ’s Guide to Cultivating Growth & Self-Awareness.
+A true Jungian, she began conducting independent research and writing about typology in 2010, shortly before beginning her collaboration with A.J. and Personality Junkie.
+She recently published her long-awaited first book, Beyond Rare: The INFJ’s Guide to Cultivating Growth & Self-Awareness.

 Elaine’s theories and insights are responsible for shaping much of the material found in Personality Junkie’s blog posts and type profiles.
 Along with these contributions, Elaine is skilled at helping others understand themselves and facilitating their personal growth within the context of typology.
 She has used this gift over the years to provide personal advice and insight to readers seeking more direct guidance.